aiidateam/aiida-quantumespresso/docs/source/user_guide/calculation_plugins/pw.rst

 cp.x plugin).

-While the input link with name 'parameters' is used for the content of the Quantum Espresso namelists, additional parameters can be specified in the 'settings' input, also as ParameterData.
+While the input link with name 'parameters' is used for the content of the Quantum Espresso namelists, additional parameters can be specified in the 'settings' input, also as Dict.

 After having defined the content of ``settings_dict``, you can use it as input of a calculation ``calc`` by doing::

-    calc.use_settings(ParameterData(dict=settings_dict))
+    calc.use_settings(Dict(dict=settings_dict))

 The different options are described below.